 - A clear summary of the facts on which each claim is based

 The Protocol stipulates what should be included, but it should be kept simple.

 The letter of claim should explain the basis of each claim made claim.
 This should include identifying the main contractual terms and statutory provisions relied on.

 The remedies sought

-If damages are claimed it should contain a breakdown showing how the damages have been calculated.
+The letter of claim should state what remedies the claimant is seeking.
+Where damages are claimed, the letter of claim should include a breakdown showing how the damages have been calculated.

-Claims made previously and rejected by a Defendant
+Claims made previously and rejected by a defendant